haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 ### 1. Identifying suitable templates

-The nature of the binding site makes it clear that if we are to reproduce the chemical environment of the target complex then the template we choose must also contain ORO and FMN in its binding site.
+The nature of the binding site makes it clear that if we are to reproduce the chemical environment of the target complex then the template we choose must also contain `ORO` and `FMN` in its binding site.

 The first step requires we search one of the PDB portals (in our case we will make use of [RCSB PDB portal](https://rcsb.org){:target="_blank"}) for templates to extract the shape information we will use throughout the docking.
-After landing on the homepage of the aforementioned RCSB portal we activate the advanced search functionality by clicking on the `Advanced Search` link immediately below the search bar.
+After landing on the homepage of the aforementioned RCSB portal we activate the advanced search functionality by clicking on the [`Advanced Search` link](https://www.rcsb.org/search/advanced){:target="_blank"}
+immediately below the search bar.

 We will use the sequence of the receptor of our target complex as our primary search parameter.
 Clicking on the 'Sequence' tab of the advanced search parameters we are provided with two options to load the query sequence.
 Either write/paste it manually using the large textbox or use a PDB id.
 We opt for the latter option.
-Writing `1d3g` in the `PDB ID` box and clicking on the prompt loads the sequence in the larger textbox above.
+Writing `1D3G` in the `PDB id` box and clicking on the prompt loads the sequence in the larger textbox above.
 We also specify an `Identity Cutoff` of 100% to make sure we limit the results to only relevant hits.
 Once this is done click on the search button at the bottom on the right.
 In case a prompt window pops up simply click on `ok`.

-Generating a tabular report using the "ligand" preset and saving it in CSV format allows us to gather all the data we need to select a template for docking.
-The a pre-generated file can be found in the `data` directory as `ligands.csv`.
+Generating a tabular report using the "ligand" preset and saving it in `.csv` format allows us to gather all the data we need to select a template for docking.
+The pre-generated file can be found in the provided data under `data/ligands.csv`.

-**Note** _that the file you create can differ from the pre-generated file provided as the PDB database is constantly updated._
+<i><b>Note</b> that the file you create can differ from the pre-generated file provided as the PDB database is constantly updated.</i>

-A filtered version of it with only the required data can be found in the same directory in the `ligands_filtered.csv` file.
+A filtered version of it with only the required data can be found in the `data/ligands_filtered.csv` file.
-To create the latter file we have filtered out the unnecessary ligands from the original file (ie the compounds common to all complexes such as ORO and FMN and also all the crystallisation artifacts such as SO4) and only kept the PDB id, ligand id and SMILES string for all compounds.
+To create the latter file we have filtered out the unnecessary ligands from the original file (ie the compounds common to all complexes such as `ORO` and `FMN` and also all crystallisation artifacts) and only kept the PDB id, ligand id and SMILES string for all compounds.